MailTape/MailTape-v1/_posts/2014-10-19-Arms-and-Sleepers.md

 _Arms and Sleepers:_ **"**This is a new song, but I've been listening to it a lot ever since its release (so maybe not just on Sunday mornings).
 This tune really gets me going as I'm starting a new day - great, great energy.**"**

 <p id="outroduction">
 That’s all folks!
-A big thank to our guest [Christian Löffler](https://soundcloud.com/christianloeffler "Christian Löffler on SoundCloud") for his morning selection.
+A big thank to our guest [Arms and Sleeper](http://armsandsleepers.com/ "Their website") for his morning selection.
 Enjoy your sunday.
 </p>